Salmo (rapper): 2021: Flop

+2022: Blocco 181

 Salmo appeared in an Italian movie called Blocco 181 in 2022, but none of his own music is included on it.
 He stated he purposely did not want to include his music to keep it separate than his acting.

+2023: Cvlt with Noyz Narcos

+This album, a collaboration with Noyz Narcos, consists of fifteen tracks and was preceded by a short film directed by horror director Dario Argento.
+In fact the sound is visibly harsher and heavier than the two rappers' latest works, even if it contains elements of electronic and pop music.